kayw-geek/SQL-order-check-tools/README.md

 # How to use

 Put your MySQL table structure file in the specified folder.
-Execute `/src/sql-order-analyse-tools` in the terminal.
+Execute `./src/sql-order-analyse-tools` in the terminal.
+Execute `--clean-cache` clean cache files.

 # Analysis report